IATA Code: SPU

-Additional info in relation to the airport bus:
+Additional information about the airport bus:

 - The airport bus can be found on the left when you exit the airport terminal.

-- Between the airport and the main bus station the bus has no scheduled stops, so if you need to get off somewhere on the way, you will have to ask the driver whether it is possible or not.
+- Between the airport and the main bus station, the bus has no scheduled stops.
+So if you need to get off somewhere on the way, you will have to ask the driver whether it is possible or not.

 - The bus trip takes about 30 minutes.

-- Due to plane delays and summer crowds, be prepared for a waiting time of up to few hours (especially during the summer).
+- Due to plane delays and summer crowds, be prepared for a waiting time of up to a few hours (especially during the summer).

 - The bus departs every 20 minutes on weekdays and Saturdays and every 30 minutes on Sundays.
-A one-way ticket to Split costs about 20 Kuna and a one way ticket to Trogir 13 Kuna.
+A one-way ticket to Split costs about 20 Kunas (~ 3 EUR) and a one-way ticket to Trogir is about 13 Kunas (~ 2 EUR).